qupath/qupath-docs/docs/tutorials/cell_classification.md

 Provided that you saved your classifier, you can apply it to a similar image in the future.
 To do so, you can run the cell detection and feature calculations as before, and then apply your pre-trained classifier with {menuselection}`Classifier --> Load object classifier`.

 Or see also the {doc}`../scripting/index` section for more information about how to batch process larger numbers of images in a reproducible way.

+***TODO*** Update cell classification screenshots as the UI is too small to read and window doesnt need to be as wide

+***TODO*** Cell measurement histogram needs updated and guide to viewing possibilities